HiViS: Hiding Visual Tokens from the Drafter for Speculative Decoding in Vision-Language Models: Method

+\paragraph{The overall framework.} We introduce the HiViS framework in details.
+Our key insight is that visual semantics can be preserved without requiring the drafter to explicitly process visual tokens.
+The target VLM, serving as a semantic fusion model, provides cross-modality-enriched hidden states that are linearly combined with textual embeddings to form fused inputs for the drafter, relieving the draft model from visual perception while concentrating on language modeling.

-As illustrated in Figure.~\ref{fig:inference}, the input to the target VLM $M_p$ consists of two modalities: visual tokens and text tokens.
+As illustrated in \Cref{fig:inference}, the input to the target VLM $M_p$ consists of two modalities: visual tokens and text tokens.
 The visual branch is obtained by passing the image through a vision encoder followed by a multimodal projector, producing a sequence of $v$ visual embeddings $e^{1}_{{visual}},\dots,e^{v}_{{visual}}$.
-In parallel, the text branch is formed by embedding the input tokens, yielding $e^{1}_{{text}},\dots,e^{l}_{{text}}$.
-Within the target VLM $M_p$, cross-attention between textual and visual tokens ensures that the hidden states at text positions are enriched with visual information.
-The last-layer hidden state at position $t$ is given by:
+In parallel, the text branch is formed by embedding the text tokens, yielding $e^{1}_{{text}},\dots,e^{l}_{{text}}$.